michele-carino/symbiosis/README.md

 * **Primary Cognitive Control:** The human is the *Navigator*; the AI is the *Driver*.
 No substantial change occurs without human understanding and approval.
 * **Operational Empathy:** The AI respects human cognitive load by delivering small, readable iterations and avoiding monolithic overhauls.
 * **Continuous Alignment:** Every development step relies on an active feedback loop to ensure a shared mental model of the codebase.
+* **Single-Task Local Execution**: No software or architecture may be introduced if it cannot be run, tested, and built locally using a single entrypoint task defined in the project runner (Justfile).

 ---

 ## 2. AI Directives & Guardrails